Crop tolerance to seawater: S-curve model

 In the Texel report, also the Van Genuchten-Gupta model (giving an S-curve) was used to find the soil salinity at the 90% yield point.
 The rationale for this was not given.

-Lentils

-The Mediterranean Agronomic Institute, Valenzano, Bari, Italy South coast grew 5 cultivars of lentil irrigated with sea water of different salinity levels.
-Saline water was prepared by mixing fresh water (EC = 0.9 dS/m) with sea water (EC = 48 dS/m) to achieve salinity levels of 3.0, 6.0, 9.0 and 12.0 dS/m.
-Some of the results are shown in the following table:

 Halophytes

-Halophytes, or salt loving plants, can be irrigated with pure seawater with the aim to grow fodder crops.
+Halophytes, or salt-loving plants, can be irrigated with pure seawater with the aim to grow fodder crops.
 A trial was made by Glenn et al. to use halophytes for feeding of sheep and it was concluded that the animals thrived well.

 Setting the yield of an alfalfa (lucerne) fodder crop irrigated with fresh water (2 kg/m2) at 100%, the following results were obtained for the yield of halophytic crops irrigated with seawater:

 Barley

-After selecting the most salt tolerant strains, the University of California at Davis has grown barley irrigated with pure seawater and obtained half the normal yield per acre, i.e. half of the average yield per acre at national level.
+After selecting the most salt tolerant cultivar, the University of California at Davis has grown barley irrigated with pure seawater and obtained half the normal yield per acre, i.e. half of the average yield per acre at national level.
 The experiment was conducted at Bodega Bay, North of San Francisco, in a laboratory on the Pacific Ocean.